-With a transcription software, you don’t have to switch from one application to the other.
+With transcription software, you don’t have to switch from one application to the other.

 Express Scribe is a popular transcription software used by many transcribers.

 It has a free version and a paid version.
-As you would expect, the free version has limited features but are enough to do transcription efficiently.
+As you would expect, the free version has limited features but is enough to do transcription efficiently.

 Express Scribe works for both Windows and Mac computers.